ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

   l2advertisement.metallb.io/default created
   ```

-## Set up DSS
+## Set up Storage Service

-In the beginning, we decided to use [``Longhorn``](https://longhorn.io/docs/1.4.2/what-is-longhorn/) for DSS.
-A comparison between ``Longhorn`` and several other options for DSS can be found [here](https://rpi4cluster.com/k3s/k3s-storage-setting/).
+In the beginning, we decided to use [``Longhorn``](https://longhorn.io/docs/1.4.2/what-is-longhorn/) as Storage Service.
+A comparison between ``Longhorn`` and several other storage services can be found [here](https://rpi4cluster.com/k3s/k3s-storage-setting/).
 In summary, ``Longhorn`` excels in its lightweight nature and suitability for meeting the project's needs in terms of scalability, high availability, and high I/O performance.
 However, after installation our `Longhorn` pods were in constant `CrashLoopBackOff` status.
 That, coupled with the complex setup and usage, made us abandon `Longhorn`.

-Now with ease of setup as high priority, we turned to [`OpenEBS`](https://openebs.io/docs#what-is-openebs) for DSS instead. ``OpenEBS`` manages the storage available on Kubernetes worker nodes, and it can use that storage to provide Stateful(Set) workloads with [Distributed (aka Replicated) Persistent Volumes](https://openebs.io/docs/#what-does-openebs-do), which ensure high availability and fault tolerance for data on our `K0s` cluster.
+Now with ease of setup as high priority, we turned to [`OpenEBS`](https://openebs.io/docs#what-is-openebs) for Storage Service instead. ``OpenEBS`` uses the storage available on Kubernetes worker nodes to provide Stateful(Set) workloads with [Distributed (aka Replicated) Persistent Volumes](https://openebs.io/docs/#what-does-openebs-do), which ensure high availability and fault tolerance for data on our `K0s` cluster.
 Due to hardware limitation, we could only use [`OpenEBS Jiva Operator`](https://github.com/openebs/jiva-operator#jiva-operator) for the provision.

 How does the ``Jiva Operator`` provide Stateful workloads with Replicated Volumes?
 Here is the typical workflow: